sje30/eglen2015/reviews1/response1.md

 > objects, but whole neurons aren’t.
 Dendrites and axons need to
 > be packed in there as well, doesn’t that constrain where somas
 > can be?

-I have added a comment (page 3) to this effect.
+I have added a comment to this effect \rpref{R2.4}.

 > 2.5) I’m not sure to what extent this belongs in a review paper, but
 > second-order statistics such as Ripley’s K function become much